CPX Student Guidelines

 In order to receive a Pass for the CPX, you must pass both domains that are being assessed on the exam: Patient Encounter Skills and Communication Skills.

 Patient Encounter Skills and Communication Skills are assessed on each station and your score across all of the stations will determine your final score for the examination.
-Your scores will be compiled from checklists completed by the standardized patients (physical exam and communication skills) and from scoring of the patient write-up by faculty on the OSCE committee (history, physical exam, differential diagnoses).
+Your scores will be compiled from checklists completed by the standardized patients (physical exam and communication skills) and from scoring of the patient write-up by faculty on the OSCE committee (history, physical exam, and clinical reasoning).
 Consistent with other national OSCEs and Step2CS, scoring checklists cannot be released following the exam.
 OSCE cases are reused across the curriculum.

 What if I don‘t do well on a particular case?